uclaml/DNDM/README.md

 ```

 Arguments:
-- `-a`: whether to average the last 5 saved checkpoints after training (Default is false especially if the checkpoint is loaded)
+- `-a`: whether to average the last 5 saved checkpoints after training (Default is false, especially if the checkpoint is loaded)
-- `-c`: the path to saved model checkpoint file (if `-a True`, the directory of the saved models)
+- `-c`: the path to the saved model checkpoint file (if `-a True`, the directory of the saved models)
-- `-i`: indicating the number of diffusion steps in the samping process (default 1000).
+- `-i`: indicating the number of diffusion steps in the sampling process (default 1000).
 - `-e`: indicating the end of the script-level arguments.
 The following custom arguments can be passed after `-e True` for both sampling and training:
-- `--continuous`: to enable continuous timesteps (without this argument we are using the discrete accelerated reverse sampling model).
+- `--continuous`: to enable continuous timesteps (without this argument, we are using the discrete accelerated reverse sampling model).
 - `--continuous-sample`: to enable continuous timesteps for sampling, including validation (will not work if the model is trained without `--continuous`).
 - `--alpha`: for discrete sampling, indicating the alpha value for the Beta distribution schedule; for continuous sampling, indicating the alpha value of the Beta distribution from which the transition timestamps are sampled (default 3);
 - `--beta`: for discrete sampling, indicating the beta value for the Beta distribution schedule; for continuous sampling, indicating the beta value of the Beta distribution from which the transition timestamps are sampled (default 3);
 - `--schedule`: indicating the schedule for timesteps in discrete accelerated reverse sampling.
         The best schedule we have explored is 'Beta', so it is also the default.
-        The other supported schedules: 'linear_lambda', 'linear_alpha', and 'cosine'.
+        The other supported schedules: are 'linear_lambda', 'linear_alpha', and 'cosine'.
 - `--not-topk`: indicating whether to disable the top-k transition time selection (default False).

 For example, when trying to acquire the sampling results of **DNDM-Multi** (without top-k) with continuous timesteps on the IWSLT14 dataset (with timestamps sampled from Beta(17,4) as reported):